 Ferry collides with yachts and runs aground on Isle of Wight

-A ferry has collided with two yachts and run aground while trying to berth in heavy fog on the Isle of Wight.
+A ferry collided with two yachts and ran aground while trying to berth in heavy fog on the Isle of Wight on Sunday morning.

-A spokesman from HM Coastguard said they received reports of the incident at the entrance of Cowes Harbour just after 8am on Sunday.
+A spokesman from HM Coastguard said they received reports of the incident at the entrance of Cowes Harbour just after 8am.

-The coastguard also said they received a 999 call at the same time from a person reporting they had heard cries for help within Cowes Harbour.
+The coastguard also received a 999 call from someone who had heard cries for help.
+It transpired this was someone on another vessel trying to alert the master of the ferry to what was happening.

-It has been reported that one of the sail boats hit by the ferry has sunk.
+One of the yachts, which were both unmanned, sunk after being hit.

-The ferry company, Red Falcon Ferry, said there were no reports of any injuries to any of the 40 passengers on board.
+The ferry company, Red Falcon Ferry, said there were no reports of any injuries to the 40 passengers on board.

+Fran Collins, chief executive of Red Funnel, said the boats involved in the collision were "unmanned, moored yachts" and no one was hurt.

 The ferry was travelling from Southampton to East Cowes at the time of the incident.